top of page

 It’s a valid question with a pretty disappointing answer.
 It’s a nothing word.
-Barely more than a collection of synesthesiac responses in my strange brain to the music we put down on record, it articulates poorly what the colours of the music ‘look’ like to me.
+Barely more than a collection of synesthesiac responses in my brain to the music we put down on record, it articulates poorly what the colours of the music ‘look’ like to me.
 An imperfect statement of intent.
-But, seeing as this is usually met with a confused stare and an awkward silence, I began to think on what this strange word actually represented.
-And, as is the want of a neurodivergent brain, it took me to some pretty (and pretty odd) spaces.
+But I began to think more on what this strange word actually represented, and so here, in all their somewhat muffled glory, lie the fruits.

 Album artwork (front): Benjamin Saville (@bnsvl)